GimelStudio/Gimel-Studio/README.md

 *Still in BETA stage and WIP, but can be considered stable enough for light production work.*

-**Please note that the development branch (master) may be unstable and/or have new dependencies from the released version.**
+**Please note that the development branches may be unstable and/or have new dependencies from the released version and the master branch.**

 # Features